jonmagic/nvatom-package/README.md

-# nvAtom
+# nvatom

 **This is a work in progress, features described aren't necessarily implemented yet.**

 This Atom package is all about taking notes and then using what you've written.
-From journal entries, to emails, to lists, nvAtom makes writing and using your notes simple and fast.
+From journal entries, to emails, to lists, nvatom makes writing and using your notes simple and fast.

 Navigate your notes like you surf the web.
 The search bar at the top is universal search for your notes and the search results are displayed instantly with each key press.